 Lords of the Atlas: The Rise and Fall of the House of Glaoua, 1893 - 1956 by Gavin Maxwell

-The Lords of the Atlas is a classic story of history, intrigue, mystery, and action.
+The Lords of the Atlas tells the story of history, intrigue, mystery, and action in Morocco.
 This book tells the story of the Madani and T’hami el Glaoui, warlord brothers who carved out a feudal fiefdom in southern Morocco in the early twentieth century.

 Set in the medieval city of Marrakesh and the majestic kasbahs of the High Atlas mountains, these warlord brothers combined the aggression of gangland mobsters with the opulence of hereditary Indian princes, and ruled with a mixture of flamboyance and terror, until their reign came to an end in 1956 when the French left Morocco.